-- 1. Non-emergency care from non-network providers except as described in this Policy. - 2.
-Unauthorized continued inpatient services in a non-network facility once the attending physician agrees it is safe to transfer you to a network facility. - 3.
+1. Non-emergency care from non-network providers except as described in this Policy.

+- 2. Unauthorized continued inpatient services in a non-network facility once the attending physician agrees it is safe to transfer you to a network facility, and any other conditions under the Federal No Surprises Act of 2020 are met for notice and consent. - 3.
 Follow-up care or scheduled care from a non-network provider except as described in this Policy. - 4.
 Transfers and admissions to network hospitals solely at the convenience of the member.